Tony2450/wordle2-MERN/README.md

 The app is hosted on GitHub Pages, but gh pages does not natively support React apps that handle routing clientside.
 Therefore, I used a solution available at [this page](https://github.com/rafgraph/spa-github-pages#readme) on Github.
 For the way this solution works and why it is necessary read the README.md included on that page for reference.

 To visit the hosted version of the app, click on [this link](https://tony2450.github.io/wordle2-MERN).

+## Some issues, drawbacks and future plans

+Some issues currently are that the actual word selection is done via an API call.
+This is the only part of the game that requires a stable internet connection.
+For players with a slow connection, this can slow down the game significantly.
+Given that the rest of the game is clientside, it would be interesting to set up a larger local word bank of 5 letter words for both the wordle selection process as well as the checking if the submitted word is real.

+Of note, useWatch and the util-hooks in the hooks folder are unused in the actual app.
+As well, there is a createObjectId helper function in utils.js that is unused.
+This creates some clutter in the codebase and increases folder size.
+I have chosen to leave them in for now in case i need to use them in future updates.
+The createObjectId and user data document creation is actually handled directly in the MongoDb app management using some custom code that I wrote to activate on user creation.

+Another drawback is that, as it stands, the user stats page is somewhat barebones and does not display much useful information for new users.
+This could be solved in future updates by adding dropdown menus and statistics that are queried from the entire user base to give the user an idea of their standing compared to other players as well as which words are considered most or least difficult.

+Finally future plans include potentially adding options for other languages, fleshing out the user stats, as well as refactoring some of the code and adding clearer comments to the codebase.

+Another addition could be more robust user authentication functionalities.
+Such as sending users a confirmation email.
+And allowing users to modify their password or resetting their password if it is forgotten.